Skip links

 Festival of the Northeast

-Cultures of Peace: Festival of the Northeast is a project collaboratively begun by Zubaan and Heinrich Böll Stiftung/ Heinrich Boell Foundation focuses on the Northeastern region, where we have built an archive of video interviews and podcasts with women, queer, non-binary and trans people involved in activism, the arts, music, theatre, literature and more.
+Cultures of Peace: Festival of the Northeast is a project run collaboratively by Zubaan and Heinrich Böll Stiftung/ Heinrich Boell Foundation with a focus on the northeastern region of India.
+It aims to diversify mainstream conversation and create spaces for dialogues within the region and with other parts of the country, through the building of a knowledge archive that consist of webinars, essays, podcasts, films, video interviews with women, queer, non-binary and trans people.

 Overview